MatrixManAtYrService/Righting/SemanticPaint.md

  1) Create a data-management framework and a set of libraries in popular computer languages that will make the apps easier to create.
  2) Pick just one and make it awesome.
  3) Hope that the wider community of thoughtful technologists will take the idea and:
-  a) Show me applications I haven't thought of.
+  - Show me applications I haven't thought of.
-  b) Implement some of the ones that I have.
+  - Implement some of the ones that I have.

 ## The Theory of Semantic Paint